reymon359/how-to-live/docs/Keep track of your Goals/index.md

 # Keep track of your goals

 Keep track of the progress of your goals.

-See where you are and how much you improved at them.
+This way you will see where you are, how much you improved, and what is left to accomplish them.

-This will keep you motivated to pursue them and new ones.
-It will also remind you to check if you are going in the right direction.
+It will keep you motivated to pursue them and new ones.

 When you do so, you are getting self-feedback on how you are doing.
+It helps you see if you are going in the right direction.

 Review them from time to time.
-Remind yourself to do so.
+Remind yourself to do so if needed.

 ## Quotes